-Ladysmith High School offers an alternative educational option, through the Northwoods Technical College HSED program.
-For more information, contact Student Services.
+Ladysmith High School offers alternative educational options, For more information, contact Student Services.

 School Age Parents Program - The school age parent program provides students with referrals to resources, which will assist them with their needs.
 The program provides additional counseling, which may be needed as well as any necessary adjustments to their school schedules.
 The school age parent program is an educational and resource program only.
 It does not provide the services offered by outside agencies.
 The objective of the program is to offer support and provide information and opportunities to access available community resources.